eatstreet/jurl/README.md

 }
 ```

-Otherwise, you can always check the response code use `getResponseCode()`.
+Otherwise, you can always check the response code using `getResponseCode()`.
 ```java
 Jurl jurl3 = new Jurl()
         .url("https://api.spotify.com/v1/artists/not-an-artist")